 St Paul’s Bay, Rhodes

-St Paul's bay - credits: Lubos K/Shutterstock.com
+St Paul's bay, Best beaches in Greece - credits: Lubos K/Shutterstock.com

-Just outside Rhodes Town, 56 km away, you will find the well-hidden secret of the island, the closed bay of Agios Pavlos.
-There, you will come upon a natural opening of the rocks, with a small beach with sand, pebbles, and rocks, which has shallow crystals waters and wonderful views of the Acropolis of Lindos.
+Just outside Rhodes Town, 56 km away, you will find the well-hidden secret of the Greek island, the closed bay of Agios Pavlos.
+There, you will come upon a natural opening of the rocks, with a small beach with sand, pebbles, and rocks, which has shallow crystal waters and wonderful views of the Acropolis of Lindos.

-The right part of the beach offers sunbeds, food, and music, while the left part offers relaxing moments of seclusion.
+The right part of the sandy beach offers sunbeds, food, and music, while the left part offers relaxing moments of seclusion.
 At one end of the bay, there is the small church, which is a reminder of the visit of the Apostle Paul to Lindos, while also being an attraction for many couples who choose this place every year to have their wedding.

 Kamares Beach, Sifnos

-Kamares beach - Lefteris Papaulakis/Shutterstock.com
+Kamares beach, Best beaches in Greece - Lefteris Papaulakis/Shutterstock.com

 It is sandy with shallow waters ideal for families and young people, as it is organized with sunbeds and a beach bar.
 The tamarisk trees reach the sand and the beach bars give a cheerful note to the already elevated summer mood.